Managing Calendar Time Zone Settings

 Your external calendar program likely contains its own specific guidance on how to manage time zones.
 Refer to your external calendar program's documentation for detailed instructions.

-As an example, this support article from Google calendar will outline how to control different time zones within Google Calendar.
+As an example, this support article from Google Calendar will outline how to control different time zones within Google Calendar.

 You may also need to synchronize events to a separate calendar if your officiating organization is in a different time zone than your regular personal calendar.